oreillymedia/satturn/README.md

 - install go
 - place this folder in the GOPATH folder structure convention ($GOPATH/src/github.com/oreillymedia/satturn)
 - go to the api subfolder and install the dependencies with `go get`
-- To build `npm run api:build` for your machine or `npm run api:build:linux` for targeting linux servers.
+- To build `npm run api:build` will create a binary for your machine and another one targeting linux servers.

 # Building and versioning

-We're using npm's scripts and versioning tools and semantic versioning (see npm guidelines)[https://docs.npmjs.com/getting-started/semantic-versioning]
+We're using npm's scripts and versioning tools.

 This script builds everything and pushes a tag to github.